-The Curry Coastal Pilot continues a New Year’s week tradition in this issue with the publication of the annual “Year in Review” special section.
+The Curry Coastal Pilot continues a New Year’s week tradition next Wednesday with the publication of the annual “Year in Review” special section.
 Preparing the section prompted two interesting thoughts.

-First, there are dozens of firms that have proudly joined this year’s special section.
+First, there are dozens of firms that have proudly joined this year’s “parade of businesses.”
 They are lined up by their length of service to the community, and their advertisements serve as announcements that they plan to continue in business through the coming year.
-Yes, some firms have fallen by the wayside in the current recession, but others have joined the march in a real sign of optimism about the future.
+Yes, some firms have fallen by the wayside in the economic turmoil of the past year, but others have joined the march in a real sign of optimism about the future.

-Everyone’s count is going to be different, but here’s our rough score for major headlines from January through November: good news, 39; bad news, 22; and neutral, 37.
-You can try your own count today.
+Everyone’s count is going to be different, but here’s our rough score for major headlines from January through November: Good news, 46; bad news, 30; and neutral 28.
+You can try your own count on Wednesday.

-Another thought prompted by compiling the “Year in Review” is that the Pilot endeavors to present information that is important and interesting to a broad range of readers – good, bad and otherwise.
-We hope we are doing just that.
+So the second thought prompted by “Year in Review” is that the Pilot tries to present information that is important and interesting to a broad range of readers – good, bad and otherwise.

 Reach all of Brookings, Harbor, and Curry County with your items to sell.